Project: Branding / Logo Design

 DESIGNED FOR MULTIPLE USES

-We knew the logo would need to work in print as well as in the digital space, and designed 1-color and 4-color solutions to make sure the organization was always able to ensure brand cohesion in a variety of channels.
+We knew the logo would live in both print & digital spaces, and designed 1-color and 4-color solutions to make sure the organization was always able to ensure brand cohesion in a variety of channels, affordably.

 We even animated a version, for use in video channels.
-It illustrates how the logo spirals out from a single shape, multiplies, and becomes greater than the sum of its parts.
+It illustrates how the logo spirals out from a single shape, multiplies, & becomes greater than the sum of its parts.

 DELIVERING A FULL LOGO SUITE